ziptied/ziptied.github.io/_posts/2014-10-27-The-Land-of-Pods.md

 ---
 layout: post
-title: Pods ahoy!
+title: "Pods ahoy!"
-description: Faced with sleeping in terminal in LAX or figuring out sleeping in Tokyo as close to the airport as possible for as little $ as possible.
+description: "Faced with sleeping in terminal in LAX or figuring out sleeping in Tokyo as close to the airport as possible for as little $ as possible."
 categories: articles
 date: 2014-10-27
 image: